-Joao Madeira “the CR7 of tech” and captain of our back-end team explains what will be the exact moves and where Confluent Kafka will kick in building the platform from scratch.
-Confluent Kafka is state of the art and created by Linkedin and supported by Confluent.
-An absolute must to ensure scalability and to grow our business.
-A project that will take full attention of all our tech teams.
+Joao Madeira, “the CR7 of tech” and captain of our platform team explains what moves will have to be taken and where Confluent Kafka will kick in when building the platform from scratch.
+Confluent kafka is a state-of-the-art distributed event streaming platform, created by Linkedin and supported by Confluent.
+An absolute must to ensure scalability and promote growth.
+This is a project that will take the full attention of all of our tech teams.

-Our techies are constantly looking out for like minded talents who want to join our tech Nights at tech hub 42workspace.
-If you eat Kafka for breakfast, hesitate a little longer but than eventually go to our jobspage
+Our techies are constantly looking out for like minded talent to join our tech Nights at tech hub 42workspace.
+If you eat Kafka for breakfast, hesitate a little longer but than eventually go to our jobsite

 "There is only one thing that makes a dream impossible to achieve: the fear of failure". - Joao Madeira -